The longer the term that First nations choose, the smaller the annual payment will be.

 Shannon is a member of the Westbank First Nation (WFN) and prior to helping establish FNFA’s offices, she worked 15 years for the WFN in Membership, Employment and Training and as Executive Assistant to Chief and Council.
 Shannon manages FNFA’s main office, co-ordinates all staff and board member travel, prepares external communications design/layout, and organizes workshops, conferences and our Annual General Meeting.
 Shannon maintains all external contacts, records organizational activities and controls purchasing for the organization.
 Shannon’s name in the Okanagan language is x̌ʷnam x̌nəm which translates as “Hummingbird”.

-As Client Services Coordinator, Jo-Ann works very closely with the First Nations to assist them through the FNFA Membership and Borrowing processes.
+As Director of Member Services, Jo-Ann works very closely with the First Nations to assist them through the FNFA Membership and Borrowing processes.
 Her knowledge and experience in the area of First Nations business administration and governance provides an extensive skill set in leadership, managing both people and systems with a strong focus on organizational excellence.
 Jo-Ann is a member of the Westbank First Nation (WFN) and contributed to her community through her various roles over the past twenty years as Health Care Administrator, Director of Operations, Residential Care Facility Administrator and Manager of Community Services.

 |Frank Busch, Director of Information and Marketing